Bdot42/mfakto/README.txt

 #########

 Q: Does mfakto support multiple GPUs?
-A: Currently no, but you can use the -d option to tell an instance to run on a specific device.
+A: Currently no, but you can use the -d option to start an instance on a specific device.
 Please also see the next question.

 Q: Can I run multiple instances of mfakto on the same computer?